kata-ai/kata-platform-docs/docs/channels/whatsapp.md

 ### How to Use

+Follow these steps to create a new Reply Button bot action type

 -   Go to the Kata Platform and select your project.

 -   Click to **Flow > Conversation Flow > State > Action List**.